lucatode/mvn-repo/Readme.md

 ```

 ## Application
-The application is written in java.
-I've used Maven as automation tool.
+* The application is written in java.
+* Build with Maven.
-It's linked to Travis CI at https://travis-ci.org/lucatode/mvn-repo
+* Linked to Travis CI at https://travis-ci.org/lucatode/mvn-repo

-For additional information check Application.md

 ## Test
+* Unit tests to test every component
+* Integration tests on some given examples